-Announcing the Interim Budget 2019 on February 1, the Finance Minister Piyush Goyal proposed that individuals with annual income of up to Rs.
+Announcing the Interim Budget 2019 on February 1, Finance Minister Piyush Goyal proposed that individuals with an annual income of up to Rs.
 5 lakhs would receive a complete tax rebate, under Section 87A of the Income Tax Act.
 Thus, a total tax saving of up to Rs.
 12,500 is possible for all taxpayers in this income bracket.
-Such taxpayers must still file their tax returns, but may choose not to in case their incomes are lower than Rs.
+Such taxpayers must still file their tax returns but may choose not to in case their incomes are lower than Rs.
 2.5 lakhs per annum (Rs.
 5 lakhs for super senior citizens aged above 80 years and Rs.
 3 lakhs for senior citizens above 60 years).

 Steps Taken for the Benefit of Taxpayers in Previous Budgets

 In the previous budgets, the Modi-led government had offered taxpayers a number of tax reliefs:

 - For instance, in Budget 2014, the income tax exemption limit for salaried individuals was raised to Rs.
 2.5 lakhs from the previous Rs.
 2 lakhs.

 - Limit of tax deductions under Section 80C was also increased to Rs.
 1.5 lakhs from Rs.
 50,000.